-Assignment(s), Lecture(s), Work in subgroups, PBL, Presentation(s), Skills physical activity, assessment methods, training modalities, health, monitoring, adherence, Behavior Fac.
-Health.
-Medicine and Life Sciences
+Assignment(s), Lecture(s), Work in subgroups, PBL, Presentation(s), Skills physical activity, assessment methods, training modalities, Health, process evaluation, adherence, Behavior

-Assignment, Final paper
+Assignment, Final paper, Written exam

 Infection and Immunity

 While pathogenic microorganisms cause infections and evoke pro-inflammatory immune responses, billions of commensal microorganisms live in symbiosis with their host.
 This raises various intriguing questions on the delicate interactions between the immune system and the plethora of microorganisms that we as a host encounter.
 How can our (mucosal) immune system maintain peace with trillions of commensal microbes, while keeping pathogens at bay?
 What is the role of the commensals in providing protection against pathogens and in training our immune system?
 What are the immunological health consequences of loss of microbial biodiversity?
 How do pathogens evolve to evade our immune system and cause disease?
 Which options do we currently have to treat or prevent infectious diseases and what are potential future personalized treatment strategies?